awsdocs/amazon-eks-user-guide/doc_source/eks-ami-versions-windows.md

 ## Amazon EKS optimized Windows Server 20H2 Core AMI<a name="eks-ami-versions-windows-20h2-core"></a>

-The tables below list the current and previous versions of the Amazon EKS optimized Windows AMI\.
+The following tables list the current and previous versions of the Amazon EKS optimized Windows AMI\.

 ------
 #### [ Kubernetes version 1\.22 ]